 Cash flow from operations was \$1.0 million for the six months ended June 30, 1996, compared with \$3.0 million for the same period in 1995.
 During the six months ended June 30, 1996, RESI made capital expenditures from cash on hand and operating cash flow.
 RESI anticipates that during the remainder of 1996, it will continue to fund expenditures from operating cash flow supplemented by borrowing under its revolving credit facility, as necessary.
-Management believes that RESI currently has sufficient cash and lines of credit to fund current operations and expansion thereof.
+Management believes that RESI expendit to fund current operations and expansion thereof.